it-vecherka/jnoid/src/jnoid.coffee.md

       inspect: -> "Event.Error<#{@error}>"

 `End` is a special case for the stream end.
 We could define it as a singleton, but let's be simple for a while for the stream end.
-We could define it as a singleton, but let's pick a straigtforward way.

     class End extends Event
       constructor: ->